aiweizeng/microscopy/README.md

 https://cellprofiler.org/

 ### Analysing_nuclear_intensity_cellprofiler.cpproj
-This code analyses the nucleus and cytoplasm of a two-channel image, where one of the images marks the nucleus.
+This code analyses the nucleus and cytoplasm of a two-channel image, where one of the channels marks the nucleus.
 In this case, I used it to analyse the nuclear intensity of RNA in a monolayer of fibroblasts.

 Input = 2D or 3D images that are split into channels with the same base name e.g. C1_image.tif and C2_image.tif